This story was last updated Feb. 10, 2021.

 Jan.
 11, 2021 – While bureaucratic snafus, delivery problems and a lack of planning has bogged down the initial rollout of COVID-19 vaccines, more and more states are expanding the list of eligible recipients.

-Still, while political figures and celebrities have already received the vaccine, distribution for the public will take more time.
 Each state has set priorities about who gets the vaccine first, based on recommendations from the federal government.
 Currently, the states are rolling the vaccine out in categories based on need.
 Health care workers and people living in nursing homes are highest priority, and they began receiving the vaccine in mid-December.
-People ages 75 years and older, along with essential workers like first responders, will be next, although several states have lowered that requirement to 65
+People ages 75 years and older, along with essential workers like first responders, are next, although several states have lowered that requirement to 65.

 Most vaccinations are now taking place at hospitals or public health clinics.
 But, the vaccine will likely be available to the public at most pharmacy chain stores like CVS, Walgreens, and others; along with in-store pharmacies at Costco, Kroger, Target, Publix, HEB, and other national and regional chains.